QuentinRougemont/DemographicInference/05.bootstrap/README.md

 #TO DO:

-* extend to every possible models
+* extend basg script to every possible models

-* create a reader for the parameters
+* create a reader for the parameters in uncertainty.py